-- 1. General.-A subsidized mail service between New Guinea and Australia is maintained by Burns, Philp and Co.
-Ltd. The vessels of the Eastern and Australian Steamship Co., which maintains a regular monthly service between Australia, China and Japan, have included Rabaul as a port of call.
-The Dutch Royal Packet Navigation Co.'s vessels, which maintain a service between Singapore and Australia, also call at Rabaul, and the Norddeutscher Lloyd has established a regular service between Hong Kong and Rabaul.
-W. R. Carpenter and Co.
-Ltd. run a service with two vessels between Europe, Australia and the Territory.
+- 1. General.-A subsidized mail service between New Guinea and Australia is maintained by Burns, Philp and Coy.
+Ltd., which Company also operates a two-monthly non-subsidized service between Australia, New Guinea, Hong Kong and Saigon.
+The vessels of the Eastern and Australian Steamship Company call at Rabaul each way on their monthly service between Australia and Japan.
+The Dutch Royal Packet Navigation Company's vessel also calls at Rabaul every five weeks en route from Singapore to Australia.
+Norddeutscher Lloyd maintained a five-weekly service throughout the year between certain proclaimed ports in the Territory and Hong Kong, while the vessels of Osaka Shosen Kaisha made regular monthly calls at Rabaul en route from Japan to New Zealand.
+W. R. Carpenter and Coy.
+Ltd. continued their service with two vessels between Europe, Australia and the Territory.
 Shipping within the Territory is regulated by the Shipping Ordinances 1936 and the Coastal Shipping, Ports, and Harbours Regulations. - 2.
-Oversca Tonnage in 1936-37.-The number and net tonnage of oversea vessels which entered and cleared the Territory during the year 1936-37 are shown hereunder:-
+Oversea Tonnage in 1937-38.-The number and net tonnage of oversea vessels which entered and cleared the Territory during the year 1937-38 are shown hereunder:-

-TERRITORY OF NEW GUINEA.-SHIPPING, 1936-37.
+TERRITORY OF NEW QUINEA: SHIPPING, 1937-38.